GoogleContainerTools/skaffold/docs/design_proposals/digest-tagger.md

  + An `inputDigest` is added.
 It uses the digest of the artifact's inputs as the tag.
    [#2301](https://github.com/GoogleContainerTools/skaffold/pull/2301) tried to implement such tagger by computing the digest of the whole workspace.
-We should instead compute the digest of the artifact's dependencies, inluding the artifact's configuration.
+We should instead compute the digest of the artifact's dependencies, including the artifact's configuration.
 This is exactly what the caching mechanism currently does.
  + `envTemplate` learns how to replace `{{.DIGEST}}` with a digest of the artifact's inputs as computed by the `inputDigest` tagger.